Lebala is a remote and tranquil camp in the very North of Botswana.

 Lebala Camp: Our full report

-Lebala Camp itself is reached by a small footbridge over a lily-filled waterway, opening into a large lounge and bar area scattered with chairs and sofas.
-The freestanding bar is well stocked and is usually where afternoon tea is served.
-The firepit is central to morning and evening life in this camp; it’s where morning tea and coffee are taken before the activities start and it’s usually where travellers gather to discuss the events of the day before dinner.
+Lebala Camp is reached by a small footbridge over a lily-filled waterway, opening into a large lounge and bar area scattered with chairs and sofas.
+The free-standing bar, with a 'help-yourself' drinks fridge, is well stocked and is usually where afternoon tea is served.
+The firepit is central to morning and evening life in this camp; it's where morning tea and coffee are taken before the activities start and it's usually where travellers gather to discuss the events of the day before dinner.

-For those hot days, there is a small plunge pool to cool off in – with very pleasing views overlooking the plains to the front of camp.
+For those hot days, there is a small plunge pool with very pleasing views over the plains.
 There is also a small but well-stocked souvenir shop, where we were pleased to see that a good number of locally made items were for sale.

 Behind both the communal buildings and tented chalets is a separate raised viewing deck.
 Tall and shady, with views over the wetlands, this is an ideal spot to retreat to for solitude and to try a spot of birding – or, if the reeds are short, to see what animals pass by.

-The camp’s guides are professional, friendly and usually especially enthusiastic about tracking the predators.
-This single-minded focus is often very positive, especially given that many visitors know this reputation, and so come here specifically for predator sightings.
-However, the other side of this coin is that more relaxed safari goers – who perhaps have a wider interest in wildlife both great and small, or may be keen on birds – may find the relentless ‘gung-ho’ approach to finding predators a bit too narrow, and even be annoyed by the apparent exclusion of other interesting sightings which may be simply ignored along the way.
+The camp's guides are professional, friendly and especially enthusiastic about tracking predators.
+This single-minded focus is often very positive, especially given that many visitors come specifically for predator sightings.
+However, more relaxed safari goers – who perhaps have a wider interest in wildlife both great and small, or may be keen on birds – have sometimes found the relentless 'gung-ho' approach a bit too narrow, and may even be annoyed by the apparent exclusion of other interesting sightings.
+However on our most recent trip, our guide was also a very enthusiastic birder and was more than willing to stop on request – even while tracking predators - to answer questions regarding the birds or smaller wildlife we saw along the way.

 Depending on the season, Lebala will sometimes also offer short walks.
 This activity is always at the guides' discretion, and never guaranteed to be available; for example, there are sometimes simply too many elephant in this area to make such walking safaris safe.

-It is worth noting that although game sightings here are more prolific during Botswana's dry season, between about June and October, rewarding sightings do occur year round.
-Indeed, the rainy season often reveals more unusual sights (particularly predators hunting) as well as a greater variety of birdlife.
+It is worth noting that although game sightings in the Kwando Reserve are more prolific during Botswana's dry season, between about June and October, rewarding sightings do occur year round.
+Indeed, the rainy season often reveals more unusual sights (particularly predators hunting), as well as a greater variety of birdlife.

-Our viewWe have visited Lebala very regularly over the years and its laid-back style hasn’t changed, even though the camp’s fabric has been upgraded.
+Our viewWe have visited Lebala Camp very regularly over the years and its laid-back style hasn't changed, even though the camp's fabric has been upgraded.
 The accommodation is good, and the Kwando Reserve has excellent wildlife, especially during the dry season.
+Most visitors come wanting the single-minded focus behind its activities, and the great sightings of wild dogs, cheetah and lion that it often delivers.
+However, a few find that this blinkered approach detracts from a wider appreciation, and regret that there’s no time for observing the area's less iconic species.
+As a balance, our more recent trip suggests that nowadays, this focus isn’t necessarily as strong as it used to be.

-Ideal length of stay: About three nights is usual here, and Lebala is popularly combined with one of its sister camps: in the Okavango, Kwara and Little Kwara; and in the drier reaches of the Kalahari, Nxai Pan Camp and Tau Pan Camp.
-Sometimes Lebala also works well in combination with its nearby sister camp, Lagoon.
-Currently, if you spend a total of six or more nights at Lebala in combination with one, or more, of its sister camps, there is a special offer and a saving to be made.
-We’ll automatically include this for our travellers, but feel free to ask us for the details.
+Ideal length of stay: We recommend a stay of three nights here, and Lebala is popularly combined with one of its sister camps: in the Okavango, Kwara and Little Kwara; and in the drier reaches of the Kalahari, Nxai Pan Camp or Tau Pan Camp.
+Sometimes Lebala also works well in combination with its nearby sister camp, Lagoon, also on the Kwando Reserve.
+If you spend a total of six or more nights at Lebala in combination with one, or more, of its sister camps, there is a special offer and a saving to be made.
+We'll automatically include this for our travellers, but please do ask us for the details.

 Accessible by: Fly-and-Transfer